borisdayma/docs/docs/integrations/tensorboard.md

 wandb.init(tensorboard=True)
 ```

-Under the hood the patch first checks to see if TensorboardX has been loaded and patches it if it has.
-You can pass `tensorboardX=False` to ensure vanilla Tensorboard is patched.
+Under the hood the patch tries to guess which version of tensorboard to patch.
+We support tensorboard with all versions of tensorflow.
+If you're using tensorboard with another framework W&B supports tensorboard > 1.14 with PyTorch as well as TensorboardX.
+You can pass `tensorboardX=False` to ensure vanilla Tensorboard is patched, if you're using tensorboard > 1.14 with PyTorch you can pass `pytorch=True` to ensure it's patched.
 By default we also sync the tfevents files and any \*.pbtxt files.
 This enables us to launch a Tensorboard instance on your behalf.
 You will see a "Tensorboard" tab on the run page, checkout our [blog post](https://www.wandb.com/blog/hosted-tensorboard).
 This behaviour can be disabled by passing `save=False` to `wandb.tensorboard.patch`

 ```python
 import wandb